FedML-AI/FedML/data/stackoverflow/README.md

 # Introduction

-Stack Overflow dataset hosted by Kaggle consists of questions and answers from the website Stack Overflow.
-This dataset is used to perform two tasks: tag prediction via logistic regression and next word prediction.
-We loaded data from TensorFlow Federated (TFF) [stackoverflow load_data API](https://www.tensorflow.org/federated/api_docs/python/tff/simulation/datasets/stackoverflow/load_data) to get the unzipped raw data in h5 format saved it on [google drive](https://drive.google.com/drive/folders/1-zQivrESzi8GMPMql57mWf0qJ5FCp1cK).
+StackOverflow dataset is suggested by "Adaptive Federated Optimization" (https://arxiv.org/abs/2003.00295, Google AI).
+It is originally hosted by Kaggle consists of questions and answers from the website Stack Overflow.
+This dataset is used to perform two tasks: tag prediction via logistic regression and next word prediction,

+In order to support more frameworks like PyTorch, we loaded data from TensorFlow Federated (TFF) [stackoverflow load_data API](https://www.tensorflow.org/federated/api_docs/python/tff/simulation/datasets/stackoverflow/load_data) to get the unzipped raw data in h5 format saved it on [google drive](https://drive.google.com/drive/folders/1-zQivrESzi8GMPMql57mWf0qJ5FCp1cK).

 # Prepare Stack Overflow Dataset